 Graduate student performance is evaluated annually through student and faculty input to the Office of Graduate Studies.
-Near the end of each academic year (March 15 - May 15) students will meet with the Graduate Program Committee (for first year students) or their Graduate Supervisory Committee.
+In the Fall students will meet with their Graduate Supervisory Committee.
 These are formal reviews of student progress and, if there are any issues regarding continuation in the program, these issues will be discussed and documented during the meeting.
-Students are expected to make satisfactory progress; it is expected that this progress will be documented at the Graduate Program Committee or Graduate Supervisory Committee meeting.
+Students also meet annually with the Graduate Program Committee.
+Students are expected to make satisfactory progress; this progress will be documented at the Graduate Program Committee or Graduate Supervisory Committee meeting.